Miscellaneous Provisions: 'Rent’ payable for a period before grant

 Although in law a lease cannot vest property retrospectively, the contractual term granted by a lease is sometimes expressed to take effect from a commencement date that is prior to the date of grant of the lease.
 This happens for example:

-The general rule for stamp duty land tax (SDLT) purposes is that the term of a lease commences from the date it is granted (refer to SDLTM14015).
-One exception is backdated renewal leases under c) above.
+The general rule for SDLT purposes is that the term of a lease commences from the date it is granted (refer to SDLTM14015).
+One exception is backdated renewal leases.
 FA03/SCH17A/PARA9A disapplies the general rule in the case of leases: